ibm-cloud-docs/satellite/storage-netapp-trident.md

   ```
   {: pre}

-2. List your {{site.data.keyword.satelliteshort}} cluster groups and make a note of the group that you want to assign storage.
+2. List your {{site.data.keyword.satelliteshort}} cluster groups and note the group that you want to assign storage.
+Note that the clusters in the cluster group where you want to assign storage must all be in the same {{site.data.keyword.satelliteshort}} location.
   ```sh
   ibmcloud sat group ls
   ```